ericclemmons/react-router-server-location/README.md

 ### Why `ServiceLocation`?

 By default, [React Router][1] uses [StaticLocation](http://rackt.github.io/react-router/#StaticLocation)
-on the server **which does not support transitions**, and the `onAbort` handler is not a reliable solution.
+on the server which does not support transitions.
+Also, in my experience, the `onAbort` handler has not been a reliable means of handling this behavior.

-Plus, it allows your app components to take advantage of:
+Plus, `ServerLocation` allows your app components to take advantage of:

 - Redirect server-side requests via `router.transitionTo`.
 - The HTTP method via `query._method` (e.g. `GET`, `POST`).